How to Update EdgeTX Radio Firmware – Step by Step Tutorial

 EdgeTX Companion

-• reading the settings on the radio and let you modify it more easily using your mouse and keyboard
+• reading the settings on the radio and let you modify it more easily on your computer

 • compiling and flashing firmware to your radio